fastlta/sb-public/docs/public_api.md

 ### Unassign Bricks

-Removes one or more Bricks from their associated library or volume.
-A brick can only be removed from volume/libraries if it doesn't contain any partitions (i.e. it wasn't used yet).
+Removes one or more Silent Bricks from their associated library or volume.
+A Silent Brick can only be removed from volume/libraries if it doesn't contain any partitions (i.e. it wasn't used yet).

 ```
 PUT /v1/bricks/unassign.json